 We are the top-rated Dallas AC company, but don’t take our word for it!
 Check out our reviews and see what customers have to say about our air conditioning services.
 We cut your costs as much as possible by going the extra mile in making sure our tune-up, AC repair, and installation services are in excellent working order, and we lighten the financial burden even more by offering financing for air conditioning services.

-Need air conditioning services “near me” in Dallas, or the surrounding areas?
+Need air conditioning service in Dallas or the surrounding areas?
 Contact Total Air & Heat to get started!

 The team at Total Air & Heat provides comprehensive air conditioning services in Dallas, such as:

 - Air conditioner installation